iKlsR/pxl-paintr/README.md

 <h1> misc </h1>
-.i love creating pixel art (the 90's is so nostalgic) and my friends do too, they love pxl paintr, if you somehow use this program to do any work or art, i would be [delighted to hear](http://twitter.com/iKlsR)
+.i love creating pixel art (the 90's is so nostalgic) and my friends do too, they love pxl paintr, if you somehow use this program to do any work or art, i would be delighted to hear.

-.if on irc (freenode.net) and need any help, the #python and #pygame channel are always up (don't ask to ask.. just ask) and i lurk in a little channel called #blendernerd
+.if on irc (freenode.net) and need any help, the #python and #pygame channel are always up (don't ask to ask.. just ask)

 .thanks to [Cheery](http://github.com/cheery) for a few hints, project inspiration and a solid project skeletion